poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ## August
 ![ACL conference in Vancouver]({{ "/img/2017-in-review/august_2017.jpg" | absolute_url}})
 *This year, I travelled to my first two CS research conferences.
-I attended ACM CHI in Denver, which is a conference in Human Computer Interaction.
+I attended ACM CHI in Denver, which is a conference in Human Computer Interaction (HCI).
 It was really exciting to see a project I had been working on since my freshman year, on crowdsourcing speech transcription for low-resource languages, culminate.*

 *This photo is at ACL in Vancouver, another awesome conference in the field of computational linguistics and Natural Language Processing (NLP).
-One of the best parts of this year has been going from a complete newbie to the field of NLP, to taking a graduate class, to doing research, to now doing NLP as my full-time job at Facebook.
+One of the best parts of this year has been going from a complete newbie to the field of NLP, to taking a graduate class in the subject, to doing research, to now doing NLP as my full-time job at Facebook.
 While I still feel there is a lot more for me to learn, it truly is astounding how fast your knowledge of a field can go from 0 to 1 if you are willing to dedicate yourself to it.*